StefFrustagli/narcissism-sources/README.md

 ### Current Features
 As previously mentioned, this is an ongoing project that I aim to develop further once I complete my Code Institute diploma.
-Currently, the website is structured and functions as follows:
+At the current stage, the website is structured and functions as follows:

 #### Navbar
 The navbar on every page contains the website name, navigation links, and auxiliary text.